Who We Are

 Kenya Strong

-With a diverse and eclectic background, Kenya (she/her/hers) finds her greatest joy in helping others reach their potential.
-She has taught for more than 25 years in various settings including lock-up juvenile facilities in upstate NY, preschools in Virginia, adult transitional services in Michigan, and as a Waldorf school lead teacher in California.
+With a diverse and eclectic background, Kenya (she/her) finds her greatest joy in helping others reach their potential.
+An Alma Partners associate since 2021, she has taught for more than 25 years in various settings including lock-up juvenile facilities in upstate NY, preschools in Virginia, adult transitional services in Michigan, and as a Waldorf school lead teacher in California.
 She carries all of her experience into her work, bringing equality and social justice to the forefront of education.
 During her Waldorf teaching years, Kenya founded and chaired the school’s Diversity, Equity, and Inclusion Committee to help move her community into relevant and timely transformation.
 She recently completed teaching a combined grade 7/8 class in a hybrid homeschool, and works with Sound Circle Center for Arts and Anthroposophy as a teacher training assistant and diversity consultant, and with Golden Bridges School.

 Kenya holds a Master’s degree in Education and a Waldorf teacher certification.
 She is also a certified Equity Literacy facilitator and a certified Life Coach.
 As a coach and consultant, she has helped schools, teachers, and students adjust to shifting social expectations and overcome barriers to success, regardless of where they land on the color or culture spectrum.
 Her certifications as a fitness instructor and Access Bars Practitioner complete the circle of total health and wellness she values so deeply in individuals and communities.